 Cheong Fatt Tze went to great length to ensure that the mansion remained within his family after his demise.
 He put together a will that prevented its sale until the last of his many sons had died.
 He also put aside funds to ensure that the house is properly maintain.
 Sadly, it was all an exercise in futility.

-Cheong Fatt Tze Mansion, gable ornamentation (28 February 2004)
+Gable ornamentation at Cheong Fatt Tze Mansion (28 February, 2004)

 Unlike the Rockefellers, the Cheong clan did not inherit the patriach's financial acumen to maintain his business empire.
 The money set aside for the maintenance of the mansion were not sufficiently disbursed.
 Also, it was a fixed amount was did not take inflation into account.
 Over time, there was never enough money to keep the mansion in proper repair.